McPollux2/lc-mirage/README.md

 - Spawn on player death is now configurable.
 - Naturally spawned masked enemies now mimic a player at random.
 - Dependencies are now separated into its own packages.

+### 1.0.2

+- Bundled all dependencies I control into a single core lib (users now pull less packages).